Cuttlerat/bashbot/README.md

 # BashBot

-This is my first telegram bot written on bash
+This is my first telegram bot written in bash

 ## Commands